vistalab-technion/cs236781/_lectures/lecture_1.md

 ### Part I - Alex

-Unfortunately the video for part one will not be unavailable.
+Unfortunately the video for part one will not be available.

 ### Part II - Avi